RenRenJuan/YAS3/README.md

 YAS3FS's origins relative to wins3fs and the original sponsor are depicted on the [timeline](https://yas3fs.ai-integration.biz), and the doc (linked above) has more detail, in summary the changes relative to it are:

    * Create a new GUI and whole app context based on .net core and EF.
-   * Make a domain of simple storage and integrate concepts from Affirma, the yas3fs, the source goof
+   * Make a domain of simple storage and integrate concepts from Affirma, yas3fs, the source goof, and others
+   * Only use and abstract a common API for all simple storage vendors supported
    * Make the new thing platform independent to the extent of having:

        * a dot net 4 extension of WinFsp
        * a dot net core extension of OSX Fuse
        * a dot net core GUI for s3fs

-YAS3FS 1.0 targets just the extension DLL to be used with WinFsp and just Amazon S3, 2.0 has the larger scope above and begins the expansion to a subset of tthe zoo of simple storage services listed in the wiki article.
+The first pilot binaries target just the extension DLL to be used with WinFsp and just Amazon S3.
+The MacOS binary will be apparent as a dmg and the list below will be maintained

+       Simple Storage Service Vendors Supported

+        - AWS S3

 Sections of this file